U.S. fast-food workers mark Tax Day demanding higher wages

 Fast-food and retail chains are starting to respond, but their wage increases are generally less than organizers demand.

-Wal-Mart Stores Inc this year said it would raise its minimum pay to $9 an hour in April, and $10 in 2016.
-Target Corp and T.J.
-Maxx said they would increase pay to $9 an hour.
+Wal-Mart Stores Inc (WMT.N) this year said it would raise its minimum pay to $9 an hour in April, and $10 in 2016.
+Target Corp (TGT.N) and T.J.
+Maxx (TJX.N) said they would increase pay to $9 an hour.

 McDonald's has said it would raise hourly pay at company-owned stores to $9 but this would not necessarily apply to the more than 90 percent of its 14,000 U.S. locations operated by franchisees.